marcy0157/PawnScanner/README.md

 1. Download the chosen compose file.

 2. Configure the files:
-   - `composeMongo.yml`: Ensure the configurations match your local environment.
+   - #`composeMongo.yml`: Ensure the configurations match your local environment.
-   - `composeNOMongo.yml`: Edit the connection data to the external MongoDB database.
+   - #`composeNOMongo.yml`: Edit the connection data to the external MongoDB database.
-   - `config.yaml`: Specify the MongoDB database URL (local or remote).

 ---